slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The first art of kings is to endure hatred."
 -- Seneca [-004]*

+> *"To feel envy is human, to savour schadenfreude is devilish."
+-- Arthur Schopenhauer [1788]*

 > *"Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people."
 -- Henry Thomas Buckle [1821]*